bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 We also need the next and previous links.
 Var nextBtn equals document.getElementByID.
 Next, var prevBtn equals document.getElementByID previous.
-That's going to go into our document.
-We're going to get our Next button.
-We're going to get our previous button, and we're going to get our content div that we're going to be putting into these elements here.
-I have an extra space there that I shouldn't have, make sure you fix that if you have that in there.
+That&apos;s going to go into our document.
+We&apos;re going to get our Next button.
+We&apos;re going to get our previous button, and we&apos;re going to get our content div that we&apos;re going to be putting into these elements here.
+I have an extra space there that I shouldn&apos;t have, make sure you fix that if you have that in there.
 Document.getElementByID content next and previous.
-In the next lesson, we'll add the EventListener for when you click on this next link here to go to the next slide.
-Just like we did before, we'll build out the next one and then when we're done with that, when we get that all working or work on the previous one.
-We'll go ahead and work on that one first.
+In the next lesson, we&apos;ll add the EventListener for when you click on this next link here to go to the next slide.
+Just like we did before, we&apos;ll build out the next one and then when we&apos;re done with that, when we get that all working or work on the previous one.
+We&apos;ll go ahead and work on that one first.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-31">3.31 Slideshow with Cross Fade Effect – Part 3</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->